Why would I pay to advertise free information? Does it make sense?

 It’s hiding in plain site.
 It’s in the product specifications you write.
 It’s in the sales presentations you’ve created.
 It’s in the blog posts that you’ve written.
 It’s in the emails that your most grateful customers have written you.

+Is it smart to advertise free stuff?
 It’s not actually free if you’re generating leads

 If you are doing lead generation, your information isn’t free.
 The consumer of this helpful and informative knowledge pays with their attention, with a little information about themselves and by extending you some permission – on credit – to continue conversing with them.